QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 - the auction consists of a  finite number of **rounds**
 - in each round, a prospective buyer can bid on one and only one house
-- after each round,  a particular house is temporarily awarded to the person who made the  highest bid for that house
+- after each round,  a  house is temporarily awarded to the person who made the  highest bid for that house
     - temporarily winning bids on each house are announced
     - this sets the stage to move on to the next round
 - a new round is held
-    - bids for temporary winners from the previous round are again attached to the houses on which they bid; temporary winners of the last round just leave their bids from the previous round unchanged
+    - bids for temporary winners from the previous round are again attached to the houses on which they bid; temporary winners of the last round  leave their bids from the previous round unchanged
-    - all other active  prospective buyers are required to submit new bids
+    - all other active  prospective buyers must submit a new bid on some house
-    - new bids must be at least equal to the prevailing temporary price that won the last round **plus** $\epsilon$
+    - new bids on a house must be at least equal to the prevailing temporary price that won the last round **plus** $\epsilon$
     - if a person does not submit a new bid and was also not a temporary winner from the previous round, that  person must  drop out of the auction permanently
     - for each house, the highest bid, whether it is a new bid or was the temporary winner from the previous round, is announced, with the person who made that new (temporarily) winning bid being (temporarily) awarded the house to start the next round
 - rounds continue until no price on **any** house changes from the previous round